AWhiteKnight/ioBroker.moma/README.md

 Following functions of library systeminformation are called in interval 4 (default every day):
 * osInfo - Information about computers operating system
 * uuid - UUID's of installation
-* shell - Default system shell
+* shell - Default system shell - not supported with Windows
 * versions - Versions of installed software packages